wp-plugins/woocommerce-pricewaiter/readme.txt

 PriceWaiter® lets customers make offers on products you sell -- offers you can accept, reject or counter.
 The widget embeds a configurable Name Your Price -or- Make an Offer button on product pages in your WooCommerce storefront.
 Simply install the plugin and you’ll have full control over PriceWaiter in your WooCommerce admin panel.

-* Engage your store's visitors
+* Engage more visitors
 * Convert comparision shoppers
+* Make M.A.P. moot
 * Increase conversion rates
-* Negate MAP regulations
+* Sell more

-For more information visit our [WooCommerce Integration Page](https://www.pricewaiter.com/integrations/woocommerce/) or [WooCommerce Docs Page](https://docs.pricewaiter.com/platforms/woocommerce.html).
+For more information visit our [WooCommerce Integration Page](https://www.pricewaiter.com/integrations/woocommerce/?utm_source=wp-plugins&utm_medium=website&utm_campaign=integration) or [WooCommerce Docs Page](https://docs.pricewaiter.com/platforms/woocommerce.html?utm_source=wp-plugins&utm_medium=website&utm_campaign=integration).

 == Installation ==